Polonisation: Second Polish Republic (1918–1939)

+Linguistic map of Poland according to the 1931 Polish census.

 According to the Polish census of 1921 ethnically Polish population constituted about 69% of the population of the reborn state.
 The largest minorities in interwar Poland were Ukrainians, Jews, Belarusians and Germans.
 The Polish government's policy toward each minority varied, and also changed over time.
 In general, during the first period of democratic rule dominated by national democracy, there was a tendency to restrict the rights of minorities and pursue Polonization.
 This changed with the 1926 coup and the assumption of power by Sanation.
 Policies became more liberal and minority autonomy increased.
 However, this began to change for the worse a few years before the start of World War II.

 Assimilation was considered by National Democrats to be a major factor for "unifying the state".
 They hoped that the attractiveness of Polish culture, above all to Slavic minorities, would help to make rapid peaceful assimilation without much resistance.
 The centrist and leftist parties pointed out that the nation-building processes in the eastern lands could not be reversed.
 They called, therefore, for conducting so-called state assimilation, that is, granting broad cultural and territorial autonomy, in exchange for loyalty to the Polish state.
 Such policy was partially conducted by the Sanation regime, especially under leadership of Józef Piłsudski in years 1926–1935.

 Polonization also created a new educated class among the non-Polish minorities, a class of intellectuals aware of the importance of schooling, press, literature and theatre, who became instrumental in the development of their own ethnic identities.